Screen Chronology: 1950 to 1954

 enjoyable remake of Coney Island.

-a Broadway director putting on a show at a military academy.
+weak tuner about a Broadway director putting on a show at the iconic military academy.

-- Young Man With a Horn *** - Kirk Douglas (as jazz legend Bix
+- Young Man With a Horn *** - Kirk Douglas is jazz legend Bix

 Day.
 Strong script & great music.